Skip to content

 Auto-delete after read Configurable

-Set expiration time up to 30 days ~30 days Configurable 1h–30 days
+Set expiration time 10 min – 30 days ~30 days Configurable 1h–30 days

 File attachments Limited